The Definitive Do-it-yourself Guide to Fixing Common Plumbing Issues at Home

 Can I fix a plumbing problem myself?

-What tools do I need to do my own plumbing?
+What tools do I require to do my own plumbing?

 Is DIY plumbing safe?

-DIY plumbing is safe if you follow safety guidelines and take the appropriate precautions.
+DIY plumbing can be secure if you adhere to safety guidelines and take the appropriate precautions.

-You should call a professional plumber for plumbing problems of a serious nature that require specialized equipment and experience.
+It is recommended to contact a professional plumber for plumbing problems of a serious nature that require specialist equipment and expertise.